-Relevant Plans/Guidance Implications for Strategic Plan Implications for SA Dartmoor Core Strategy DPD 2006 - 2026 (June 2008) The core strategy sets a vision for the park, highlighting the distinctive characteristics and special qualities of Dartmoor and points to the role of planning in sustaining those qualities.
-SA of the Core Strategy has been carried out.
-The document sets a settlement strategy, focusing development in 8 Local Centres with development for local needs in thirty-four Rural Settlements.
+Relevant Plans/Guidance Implications for Strategic Plan Implications for SA Dartmoor Core Strategy DPD 2006 - 2026 (June 2008) The document sets a settlement strategy, focusing development in 8 Local Centres with development for local needs in thirty-four Rural Settlements.
+The final draft of the Dartmoor Local Plan 2018-2036 was consulted on in late 2019 and is scheduled to be submitted to the Planning Inspectorate for examination in Spring 2020.
 Dartmoor Affordable Housing SPD (May 2014) It aims to make clear the authority's expectations and provide guidance to support the delivery of affordable housing, from identifying need through to viability and legal agreements.
 The SPD is split into six topic areas; these aim to address the process of developing affordable housing, from identifying need through to viability and legal agreements.
 SA framework should ensure that all relevant affordable housing objectives are considered.
 Dartmoor Development Management & Delivery Plan (July 2013) The plan sets out two main areas of planning policy: subject related policies (e.g. housing, employment, tourism) to advise and manage development. site specific policies to set the planning framework for particular areas and land use.
 Together with the Core Strategy its policies form the basis for decision making for development in Dartmoor National Park, to the period up to 2026.
 Ensure the implications of this document are met through the SA.